 - A 2002 survey showed the average American will have eaten 2,500 of these sandwiches before graduating from high school.

 - In 1998, The J.M.
 Smucker Co. introduced Goober, a jarred product which combined alternating vertical stripes of peanut butter and jelly.

-- February 12th is National Peanut Butter and Jelly Day
+- February 12th and April 2nd are both National Peanut Butter and Jelly Day.

 - During World War II, it is said that both peanut butter and jelly were found on U.S. soldiers’ military ration list.

 - November 13, 2010, the World’s Largest PB&J Sandwich was made at the Great American Peanut Butter Festival in Grand Saline, TX.
 The new record stands at 1,342 pounds!
 720 pounds of bread, 493 pounds of peanut butter and 129 pounds of jelly.

 Chefs around the country use comfort foods, like PB&J, as inspiration for new menu items.
 Be brave and try one of the items below in honor of this national holiday:

 - The Malibu Inn‘s Deep Fried PB&J: Make this amazing sandwich at home by dipping your sandwich in pancake batter and deep-frying it.
 Dust with powdered sugar for a finishing touch.